determinedguy/os-tarball-checker/README.md

     ```
     git clone https://github.com/determinedguy/os-tarball-checker
     ```
-2. cd into the folder and run `grade.sh` with your github username as the following:
+2. cd into the repo directory and run `grade.sh` with your github username like the following commands.
     ```
     cd os-tarball-checker
     ./grade.sh -n [Your Github Username]